24 minute read time

-Did you know that there are 3x more email accounts than Facebook & Twitter accounts combined?
-Or that you are 6x more likely to get a click-through from email than Twitter?
+Did you know there are 3x more email accounts than Facebook & Twitter accounts combined?
+Or that you are 6x more likely to get a click-through from email than on Twitter?

-As a savvy marketer, you’ve probably seen the reports that show email has the highest ROI of any marketing channel available and you’re probably keen to start using it to drive sales and revenue for your business.
+As a savvy marketer, you’ve likely seen the reports that show email has the highest ROI of any marketing channel available.
+We bet you’re keen to start using email to drive sales and revenue for your business.
+You’re probably asking:

-In this guide, we’ll talk you through the process of getting started with email marketing to help ensure your first campaign is a success.
+This definitive guide walks you through the process of getting started with email marketing and help you achieve business success.

 It can be tempting to simply sign up for an email marketing tool like Campaign Monitor and start sending your first campaign.